The Zero-Trust

 One environment variable.

-0 code changes.
+Designed for 0 code changes.

 The stack sits outside your agent.
 It cannot be overridden by agent code — and it requires none.
 Any agent that can be pointed at a base URL is governed, immediately.